QuantEcon/lecture-source-py/source/rst/lu_tricks.rst

   * shocks are IID Gaussian or martingale differences

 In this lecture and a companion lecture :doc:`Classical Filtering with Linear Algebra<classical_filtering>`, we study the classical theory of linear-quadratic (LQ) optimal control problems.

 The classical approach does not use the two closely related methods -- dynamic programming and  Kalman filtering -- that we describe in other lectures, namely, :doc:`Linear Quadratic Dynamic Programming Problems<lqcontrol>` and :doc:`A First Look at the Kalman Filter<kalman>`

-Instead they use either
+Instead, they use either

  * :math:`z`-transform and lag operator methods, or

  * matrix decompositions applied to linear systems of first-order conditions for optimum problems.

 In this lecture and the sequel :doc:`Classical Filtering with Linear Algebra<classical_filtering>`, we mostly rely on  elementary linear algebra